 - Databases and Other Tools

 - Best Practices

-- Personnel who are assigned to be Publishers and Writers for official unit Web sites must attend Contribute software training before they will be allowed access to edit the site.
+- Personnel who are assigned to be Editors and Authors for official unit websites must attend WordPress CMS training before they will be given access to edit the site.

-Many official unit Web sites have not yet been redeveloped and are not yet part of the new system.
+Some official unit websites have not yet been redeveloped and are not yet part of the new system.

-- Publishers of those sites may continue to edit their sites as they have done in the past until their new site is developed.
+- Editors of those sites may continue to edit their sites as they have done in the past until their new site is developed.

 - Limited technical support will be available.

-- Accuracy of Web site content is the responsibility of the Manager and the Web Liaison of the Web site.
+- Accuracy of website content is the responsibility of the Editor and the Web Liaison of the website.

-If you are using Front Page software, we strongly advise that you stop using it as soon as possible.
+UIS has ceased the support of Front Page software.
+If you are using Front Page or Contribute, we strongly advise that you move to WordPress.

 What are your options?

-- Move quickly to prepare your Web site materials according to the Academic Program or Department Guidelines noted above.
-Then, the Office of Web Services will redevelop your Web site.
-After you have been trained in the new system, you will use Contribute software to maintain the site.
+- Move quickly to prepare your website materials.
+Then, the Office of Web Services will redevelop your website.
+After you have been trained in WordPress CMS, you will use WordPress to maintain the site.

 The above are your only two options.

-- Effective January 2008, UIS will cease to provide technical support for Front Page software and Web sites.
+- Effective December 31, 2014, UIS will cease to provide technical support for Contribute software.

 - If you use other software, you will not be able to receive technical support from UIS.

-For more information about Front Page and Technical Support, contact the ITS department.
+For more information about Front Page, Contribute, and Technical Support, contact the ITS department.

-We strongly advise the use of Adobe Photoshop/Image Ready for creation and editing of graphics for Web site.
+We strongly advise the use of Adobe Photoshop for creation and editing of graphics for your website.

 This software is available in all campus computer labs.
-Free training and techncial support is available from the ITS department.
+Free training and technical support is available from the ITS department.